ufjschool/ob-s14/drafts/final/Psychics.md

 ##James
-Some call it extra-sensory perception.
+Some call it extrasensory perception.
 Some claim it is a sort of sixth sense.
 Others call it fake and a form of deception.

 Whatever the view, it’s undeniable that there are many people who claim to have a variety of special powers that let them perceive beyond what the normal human can experience.